 Live Receptionists Personalize Customer Interactions

-Another Halloo feature that can help increase customer satisfaction is the live receptionist answering service that you can subscribe to on demand.
-Send just your sales overflow to the Halloo live receptionist, or only your evening or weekend calls.
+Another option that can help increase customer satisfaction is to use a live receptionist answering service that you can subscribe to on demand.
+Send just your sales overflow to the an external live receptionist, or only your evening or weekend calls.
 You can prioritize your call routing to balance cost and service level.
 Using professional attendants to answer calls can boost your company’s image by providing more personalized service to your customers.

-On-demand live answering services like Halloo’s charge less than a couple of dollars per answered call.
+On-demand live answering services charge less than a couple of dollars per answered call.
 Losing the opportunity is far more costly than the investment into this service.
-It’s easy to set-up and you’ll quickly be able to track the benefits of having this customer service option for your company.
+It’s easy to set up and you’ll quickly be able to track the benefits of having this customer service option for your company.
 It’s a win for you and gives your customers that added personal touch, leading to very positive returns on your investment.